codess-aus/DP-900/analytics.md

 Tiles are a single visualization on a report or a dashboard that holds an individual visual.
 You can arrange or resize tiles while you are designing your reports or dashboards on the canvas.

+You can display visualizations from multiple datasets on a dashboard.
+You can include visualizations from one or more reports, where each report can use a different dataset.
+If you are designing a report, you can only display visualizations from a single dataset.

+You cannot filter and slice the data shown in a dashboard.
+A dashboard does not support filtering or data slices.
+You can apply filters in a report tile to filter the data shown in the dashboard.
+However, you cannot apply filters and slices directily in a dashboard, Also, if the whole report page were pinned as a live tile, all filters and slices would appear on the dashboard just as they do on a report page.

+You can export the underlying data used to build a tile to an Excel file, You can export the data used to build a given tile nn your dashboard.
+However, you cannot export dataset tables, fields, and values directly from a dashboard.